 A grade of I (incomplete) may be given for illness, accident, or other unusual hardship beyond the student’s control.
 Students may carry only one course with a grade of Incomplete.
 A contract available from the registrar’s office webpage is initiated by the student and includes a rationale, completion plan, professor’s signature of approval, letter grade to be given if the contract is not completed, and the signature of the program director (instead of academic dean signature required for traditional program students).
 The completed contract must be submitted to the program director by the last day of class.
 Completion date is normally six weeks after the final exam due date or the last day of the current six-month term.
 If a new grade is not submitted by these deadlines, the program director will notify the registrar’s office to enter the letter grade indicated on the contract.
 The new grade is used to complete the grade point average.
 If the Incomplete grade becomes an F, the student must retake the course and pay the current tuition rate in effect when enrolled in the course a second time.

 In the case of inclement weather, it may be necessary to cancel and reschedule a class session.
-The Office of Graduate and Continuing Studies will determine whether or not classes should be canceled.
-A decision will be made by 4:00 PM.
+This is determined by the Dean’s Office by 4:00 PM.
 Cancellation of day classes does not determine that night classes will also be canceled.
-If a decision is made to cancel classes for a given evening, every attempt will be made by the OGCS staff to notify each student personally by phone or email.
+If a decision is made to cancel classes for a given evening, every attempt will be made by the Program Directors to notify each student personally by phone or email.
 After consultation with the instructor, the class will either be rescheduled within two weeks or comparable learning activities will be required of students.

 Degree completion programs

-Refund of tuition for degree completion students is made on the basis of classes completed in the respective course at the time a student is withdrawn or has notified the Office of Graduate and Continuing Studies that they are withdrawing.
+Refund of tuition for degree completion students is made on the basis of classes completed in the respective course at the time a student is withdrawn or has notified the Dean’s Office that they are withdrawing.
 A student will be charged again for any course that is retaken.
 The weekly tuition refund schedule for the year-round calendar is posted in the Accounting Office and at https://www.goshen.edu/financial-aid/refund-policy/.

-The date of withdrawal shall be the date on which the drop/add slip is completed and the student indicates future plans in writing (forms are available in the Office of Graduate and Continuing Studies).
+The date of withdrawal shall be the date on which the drop/add slip is completed and the student indicates future plans in writing (forms are available in the Registrar’s Office).
 If a student has paid for an entire term and withdraws at the end of a course, the tuition for the remaining courses will be refunded in full.
 If a student withdraws prior to week two, the tuition for that course will be refunded in full.

 Course withdrawal before the second class night shows no record on the student transcript.
 Withdrawal with a grade of “W” is possible only before the fourth night (for 7-week courses) or the ninth week (for 15-week courses).
 Withdrawal after that time results in failure of the course and will be reflected as an “FW” on the transcript.